JustCallMeRob/deep-learning-arrhythmia-detection/README.md

 containing parameters of [QRS complexes](https://en.wikipedia.org/wiki/QRS_complex) taken from electrocardiograms probes from various healthy and unhealthy individuals.
 The dataset is called [Arrhythmia Data Set](https://bigml.com/dashboard/dataset/5c4c9b9500a1e5464c004994) and it was provided by the University of California
-Machine Learning Repository.It contains 452 data points, each with 280 distinct features.
+Machine Learning Repository.
+It contains 452 data points, each with 280 distinct features.
 Each data point represents a single patient which has had measurements taken of their heart activity with the use of an electrocardiogram (ECG) with 6 probes placed around the patients chest.
 These probes are used to measure the QRS complex for the respective patient, which is